-It refers to how many frames are captured each second.
+It refers to the number of frames captured each second.
 A higher frame rate is advantageous when there is movement in the video stream, as it maintains image quality throughout.

 Resolution

 Image resolution is a measure of how much detail a digital image can hold.
 The greater the resolution, the greater the level of detail.
 Resolution can be specified as the number of pixel-columns (width) by the number of pixel-rows (height), e.g., 1024×768 .